Eastern Chicken Turtle

 Geographic Variation: None in Virginia.
 Schwartz (1956b) described the variation in color and pattern in each of the three subspecies.

-Except for the observations that a road-killed female contained oviductal eggs on 20 May 1964 and one live female was gravid on 1 June 1991 (K. A. Buhlmann, pers. comm.), no reproductive information is available for Chicken Turtles in Virginia.
+Except for the observations that a road-killed female contained oviductal eggs on 20 May 1964 and one live female was gravid on 1 June 1991 (K. A. Buhlmann, pers. comm.), additional reproductive information is not available for Chicken Turtles in Virginia.
+No gravid females have been found at the Isle of Wight County site, but surveys primarily occurred in May (Kleopfer pers. comm.).
 The following information is derived from Gibbons (1969), Gibbons and Greene (1978), and Congdon et al. (1983).
 Clutch size was 5-11 eggs.
 Eggs averaged about 35 x 21 mm.
 Females laid up to two clutches per year, one in early spring and one in fall.
 The earliest egg-laying date in South Carolina was mid-February.
 Size at maturity was 141-154 mm PL for females and 75-80 mm PL for males.
 Nesting ecology is unknown.
 Hatchlings, especially those of fall eggs, overwintered in the nest and emerged in the spring.
-In Florida, clutch size was 2-19, number of clutches per season was two to four, incubation period was 78-88 days, and nesting extended from late September to mid-March (D. Jackson, 1988).
+This scenario was confirmed in Virginia with the capture of two hatchings in the spring of 2024 (Kleopfer unpublished data).
+In Florida, clutch size was 2-19, number of clutches per season was two to four, the incubation period was 78-88 days, and nesting extended from late September to mid-March (D. Jackson, 1988).

-The biology of the Virginia population is unknown and it has been little studied elsewhere compared with other turtle species.
+The biology of the Virginia populations is limited, and it has been little studied elsewhere compared with other turtle species.
 Gibbons (1987) determined that most adult Chicken Turtles in South Carolina lived to be greater than 10 years of age and some reached 20 years.
+Kleopfer (pers. comm.) believes the Isle of Wight County site may only have 20-30 adult turtles, while the Virginia Beach location is most likely biologically extinct as only 3 individual turtles have been captured there since 2005.

 Remarks: The Chicken Turtle was first discovered in Virginia on 22 August 1958 by Roger H. de Rageot and W. Leslie Burger, who found a skeleton at Cape Henry (de Rageot, 1968).
 It was apparently common in the early 1970s (C. A. Pague, pers. comm.), but efforts during 1989-1992 failed to record more than nine live individuals.
-Whether the northern Virginia Beach population is natural or an introduced one is an open question.
-However, the unconfirmed sighting of D. reticularia in lower City of Chesapeake (G. W. Williamson, pers. comm.) and the presence of natural populations of this species in Nags Head Woods, North Carolina, in similar habitat (Braswell, 1988) suggest a natural occurrence.
-An appropriate study comparing populations in the Coastal Plain is warranted.
+Surveys conducted by DWR and State Parks staff since 2005 have only produced 3 individuals, while surveys conducted at the Isle of Wight County location between 2012 and 2024 have produced 50 adults, 2 yearlings, and 2 hatchlings.
+There is an unconfirmed sighting in the City of Chesapeake (G. W. Williamson, pers. comm.).

 Conservation and Management: The Chicken Turtle was officially listed as endangered under Virginia's endangered species law on 1 October 1987.
-Predation by raccoons (Procyon lotor) and Snapping Turtles (Chelydra serpentina), both abundant in the Seashore State Park, is probably the chief cause of mortality.
-Additional mortality is occasionally caused by vehicular traffic.
+Predation by raccoons (Procyon lotor) and Snapping Turtles (Chelydra serpentina), both abundant at First Landing State Park (formerly Seashore State Park), is probably the chief cause of mortality.
+Additional mortality is occasionally caused by vehicular traffic as one of the 3 turtles captured by State Parks staff had an old injury that was characteristic of a vehicular strike.
 Human activity in the park may disturb females laying eggs (Mitchell and Buhlmann, 1991).
-If all known living adults are 10 years of age or older, and most die by age 25 (see "Biology"), then in 10-15 years there may be no Chicken Turtles left in Seashore State Park.
-This assumes no juvenile recruitment, a distinct possibility since no juveniles or immature individuals have been seen or captured despite considerable search effort.
 Active management (removal or translocation) of the two primary predators may enhance the survival of the Chicken Turtle population.
 This small population should be frequently monitored.

 References for Life History